 Do not add tomatoes until right before serving.
-The tomatoes taste better when they are added to the ranch pasta salad later.
+The tomatoes taste better when they are added to the creamy ranch pasta salad later.
 I do not even cut the tomatoes until right before serving.
 They get a weird flavor and texture if in the fridge for too long.

 Chop up your scallions.
 In a small bowl mix together the mayo, milk, scallions, ranch seasoning, garlic powder and salt.

 Stir it well and place in the fridge until ready to pour over the salad.
 I like to make the dressing first and then let it sit while the pasta is cooking.
 This gives it time for the flavors to combine together.